osick/ChessMG/README.md

 # PYCMG

 **pycmg** is a python library which generates chess moves in a given FEN position quite fast.
 Technically it uses the very fast Chess Move Generator libary "surge" (see https://github.com/nkarve/surge) written in C++, which is embedded in the python module via cython.
-It is quite fast and it has more than 200_000_000 NPS (nodes per second) in the perft test.
+It is quite fast and can reach more than 200.000.000 NPS (nodes per second) in the perft test.
 For more details see below.

 ## Start it!